 Although the Redwoods are inland from the Great Ocean road we always make sure to come here and spend lots of time exploring this side of the Otways.

-The national parks that surround the Otways and the coast are seriously epic and make for an incredible great ocean road trip.
+The national parks that surround the Otways and the coast are seriously epic and make for a perfect day on the great ocean road.

 Where –Binns road, Beech Forest VIC